instacart/formula/docs/Formula-Android.md

 Some of the goals for this module are:

-    - Use single RxJava stream to drive the UI.
+    - Use a single RxJava stream to drive the UI.
     - Separate state management from Android UI lifecycle.
     - Ability to group multiple fragments into a flow and share state between them.
     - Type-safe and scoped fragment event handling.
 (Avoid casting activity to a listener)